Localized Rings and Their Ideals

 In accordance with the above mentioned types, we have the following constructors for multiplicatively closed subsets of multivariate polynomial rings.

-— Methodcomplement_of_ideal(R::MPolyRing, a::Vector)
+— Methodcomplement_of_point_ideal(R::MPolyRing, a::Vector)

-Given a polynomial ring $R$, say $R = K[x_1,\dots, x_n]$, and given a vector $a = (a_1, \dots, a_n)$ of $n$ elements of $K$, return the multiplicatively closed subset $R\setminus M$, where $M$ is the maximal ideal
+Given a multivariate polynomial ring $R$ over a field $K$, say $R = K[x_1,\dots, x_n]$, and given a vector $a = (a_1, \dots, a_n)$ of $n$ elements of $K$, return the multiplicatively closed subset $R\setminus m$, where $m$ is the maximal ideal

-\[M = \langle x_1-a_1,\dots, x_n-a_n\rangle \subset R.\]
+\[m = \langle x_1-a_1,\dots, x_n-a_n\rangle \subset R.\]

 If check